Facts and figures

 Burundi also hosts thousands of neighbouring refugees, most of whom are women and children.
-It currently hosts some 77,700 Congolese refugees, most of whom have fled armed conflict in the Kivu provinces.
-This number is expected to rise to 90,000 by the end of 2019.
+It currently hosts some 90,000 Congolese refugees, most of whom have fled armed conflict in the Kivu provinces.

 Burundi also remains at high risk of an Ebola epidemic due to the ongoing outbreak in neighbouring DRC, and insufficient capacity to respond.

 Our projects are designed to deliver psychosocial support, protection and education to children in various parts of Burundi.